Myanmar December 2018

-We travelled for about 3 weeks.
+We travelled for about 3 weeks in Myanmar.
 After landing in Yangon our first stop was Mandalay.
 We then took a boat to Bagan, flew to Inle Lake, then enjoyed a few days on the beaches of Ngapali before wrapping up with a few days in Yangon.
 We had hoped to travel down the panhandle of Myanmar for a few days, but the travel is by bus and we did not have enough time.

 Having travelled extensively in SE Asia we expected Mandalay to be a bit touristy but it was not.
 On our first day there we were followed to lunch by a young man who desperately wanted to be our driver.
 He told us he had not worked for several days due because of a lack of tourists.
 We agreed to go with him that afternoon.
 We took a chance and had a wonderful day.
 So nice in fact that we hired him to drive us the next day and to the boat launch on the day we left.

 From Mandalay we took a river boat excursion from Mandalay to Bagan.
 This trip can also be done in reverse.
 It was a perfect day.
 But the lack of tourists was sadly evident.
 The boat staff (7) outnumbered the tourists on the boat.